Ongeri123/Thoughts/README.md

 This project is a simple frontend blog manager app that interacts with a mock API.
 You can view, add, edit, and delete blog posts.

 # 🛠️ Setup Instructions
-Create your project structure:
+Create your project structure.
-Install JSON Server (mock API):
+Install JSON Server (mock API).
-Add sample data to db.json:
+Add sample data to db.json.
-Start the backend:
+Start the backend.
 Use live-server to serve the frontend.